aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1"
     At the site level (DC1), the following variables are defined in **group_vars/DC1.yml**.
-In addition, the management settings and uplink MTU are defined at this level.
+Management settings and uplink MTU are defined at this level.

     ``` yaml
     --8<--